YizhuoLu/wireless-network-power-allocation/README.md

 (b) Use the distributed Foschini-Miljanic algorithm to derive a feasible power solution.
 Does the algorithm give you the same answer as part (a)?
   Recall that the power update equation for the Foschini-Miljanic algorithm is as follows:
-                                                    PL(t + 1) = θ PL(t)
+                                                    PL(t + 1) = (θ / SINRL (t)) * PL(t)
-SINRL (t) where PL and SINRL are the power allocated and the SINR for link L, respectively. θ is the minimum required SINR for operation and t represents time.
+ where PL and SINRL are the power allocated and the SINR for link L, respectively. θ is the minimum required SINR for operation and t represents time.
 You may initialize PL(0) to 1 mW.

 (c) Draw a plot showing the operating regions for both links, with P1 on the y-axis and P2 on the x-axis.
 On this same plot show the power allocation chosen for each iteration of the Foschini-Miljanic algorithm.
 Also draw a plot showing the power allocated for each link vs. time.